Career Advice for MBAs Who Want to Make a Difference

-Many companies are stepping up, publically proclaiming a desire to do more than just make profits.
-But determining whether a company is living up to its mission statement isn’t always easy.
+The good news is that many companies are stepping up, publically proclaiming a desire to do more than just make profits.
+These companies are committed to having a social impact, and they’re using innovative business practices to drive change.
+But determining whether a company is living up to its promises isn’t easy.
 To find out how prospective employees should assess a company’s social responsibility efforts, we asked two St. Edward’s experts — Professor of Management Kathleen Wilburn and Associate Professor of Management Brad Zehner — to discuss their own approaches.

 There are an array of organizations that can help consumers and employees see how companies are doing in their corporate responsibility efforts.
 Wilburn uses standards developed by the international organization Global Reporting Initiative.
 Employees can also look for Benefit Corporations, which means companies agree to live up to high environmental and social standards.
 “The Benefit Corporation laws say the company must have a social benefit for the company — it’s not just about maximizing profits,” says Wilburn.